cranjesh/images-test/TheSoldiersLegacyThorough.md

 Cartwright stiffened.
 "No. I wanted to protect her.
 Edward was dead, and I knew Hawthorne would erase everything.
 If I spoke out alone, no one would believe me—I needed Katherine's voice."

-Watson frowned.
+I frowned.
 "And what truth?
 The corruption you covered up?
 Or the fact that you feared for yourself?"

 Cartwright swallowed hard, his face pale.
 "Both," he admitted.